Being as Kind as You Can to Your Fellow Man’s Jewels

-The Case of the Month is an actual patient of The Turek Clinics.
+The Case of the Month is an actual patient of Dr. Turek.

 In my life and work, I have always believed in the mantra of the modernist architect Mies van der Rohe that “less is more”.
 However, as a card-carrying member of the real world, my mantra is really “less can be more.”
 Especially when it comes to surgery on a man’s nether regions.
 And this what I will speak about next week at the Japanese Society of Assisted Reproduction.